 Find Your Radar Interface Card

-Whether you’re the prime contractor preparing your system or a vendor looking to create a specific capability, New Wave DV supports an array of radar interface card solutions.
-Below are examples of FPGA radar cards you may need, as well as IP protocols available.
+Whether you’re the prime contractor preparing your system or a vendor looking to create a specific capability, New Wave DV provides an array of radar interface card solutions.